Skip to main content

 • RESUME: Resumes a paused audio stream.

-• ABORT: Aborts the stream due to an interruption.
+• Deprecated ABORT: Aborts the stream due to an interruption.
 A note will be generated from the audio received so far.
 The session remains active and can be resumed.

 • KEEP_ALIVE: Pings the server to keep the connection alive during periods of inactivity (e.g., when paused).